-In this article we are going to estimate the intrinsic value of WESCO International, Inc. (NYSE:WCC) by projecting its future cash flows and then discounting them to today's value.
-I will use the Discounted Cash Flow (DCF) model.
+Today we will run through one way of estimating the intrinsic value of WESCO International, Inc. (NYSE:WCC) by projecting its future cash flows and then discounting them to today's value.
+We will use the Discounted Cash Flow (DCF) model on this occasion.
 Don't get put off by the jargon, the math behind it is actually quite straightforward.

 10-year free cash flow (FCF) estimate